 Pharmacogenetics and Drug-to-Drug Interactions

-Being aware of these inducers and inhibitors as well as monitoring for changes in the cytochrome P450 enzymes helps make pharmacogenetics a powerful force in understanding drug metabolism and getting the right dose of the right drug to the right patient at the right time.
+Being aware of these inducers and inhibitors as well as monitoring for changes in the cytochrome P450 enzymes helps make pharmacogenetics a powerful force in understanding drug metabolism.

 - rifampin (CYP2C19 and CYP3A)